 In which the legendary MC5 kick things so hard, loud and superlative that the very rules of physics break down, all known boundaries of space and time dissolve, music and noise fuse as a higher sonic form, Sun Ra‘s starship is encountered roughly halfway to Jupiter (or perhaps Africa), and entire galaxies are set blissfully free.

 “I would’ve first heard of the New York Dolls when they were still pretty new, 1973, early Grade Nine.
 A friend pointed out a picture of them, probably in Creem magazine, guys in dresses, even freakier than Alice Cooper.
 No mention of their music.
 In fact, I wouldn’t hear any of that for at least another five years.
 A mixtape heard at a punk rock party.
 I’d say they fit right in, but they didn’t.
-Their stuff stood out to my ears, like the Rolling Stones at their sleazy early 70s best, except harder, trashier, sleazier.
-Who cared about what they were wearing?”
+They stood out.
+Like the Rolling Stones at their sleazy early 70s best, except harder, trashier, sleazier.
+Who cared what they were wearing?”
 (Philip Random)